 The dining and nightlife selections in Tenleytown include Guapo’s Restaurant, Masala Art, Murasaki Japanese Restaurant, Tanad Thai Cuisine, Café Ole, and Cava Mezze Grill, among others.
 The neighborhood boasts several retail chain stores, such as Whole Foods, Starbucks, The Container Store, and Best Buy.
 The Tenleytown Heritage Trail also passes by numerous attractions in the neighborhood.

 Tenants are be drawn to Tenleytown’s walkability and the availability of multiple public transportation options.
 The Tenleytown Metro station is on the Red Line, and Metrobus routes 30N, 30S, 31, 33, 37, D32, H2, H3, H4, M4, N2, W45, and W47 serve the area.
 In addition, the American University Shuttle stops in the neighborhood.
 Capital Bikeshare provides bike share programs in the area, and car shares are available through Zipcar, RelayRides, and Hertz On Demand.
 WalkScore.com has designated the Tenleytown neighborhood as a “Walker’s Paradise” with a Walk Score of 91, a Transit Score of 70, and a Bike Score of 65, each out of 100 points.

 Unique Neighborhood Events

-The American University Farmers’ Market is close to the area, and is located at the Quad on the campus of American University.
+The American University Farmers’ Market is close to the area and is located at the Quad on the American University campus.
 It is held on Wednesdays, between 11 am and 4 pm, from August to November.